neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/FeatureList.rst

 Workspaces and Publishing
 =========================

-Neos has workspaces build in.
+Neos has workspaces built in.
 Every user works in his personal workspace and can publish his changes to make them public.
 Furthermore, there is a "Workspace" module which can be used for publishing individual nodes.

 .. note:: The concept of workspaces will be extended in future releases so shared editing workspaces between users and